ktchu/STEAM-Garden/continuing-studies/Abbott-Understanding_Analysis/Chapter-2.7-Exercises.md

 \end{align}
 $$

-where the first inequality follows from the same analysis we used for the $(n-m)$ even case.
+where the first inequality follows from the same analysis we used for the $(n-m)$ odd case.

 Combining the results for the even and odd cases for $(n-m)$, we conclude that $(s_n)$ is a Cauchy sequence, which implies that it converges.